Oldsmobile Cutlass: 1977

 New grilles highlighted all 1977 Cutlass models with Cutlass S sedans and coupes reverting to an upright grille/front end while the more aerodynamic slanted front end was only offered with the 4-4-2 option.
 "Oldsmobile" nameplates in a new sans-serif typeface replaced the former script ones.

 Inside was a slightly revised instrument panel with the clock relocated to the right side of the dash above the glovebox.
 This also marked the introduction of Oldsmobile's new mechanical digital clock.
 The Chevrolet inline six was replaced by Buick's 231 V6 (standard on all models except Salon and Vista Cruiser), while the 260 and 350 Rocket V8s were carried over.
 The big-block 455 Rocket V8 was discontinued and replaced by a new small-block 403 cubic inch Rocket V8.
 Transmissions included a three-speed manual (standard and only available with the V6 engine), five-speed manual (coupes with 260 V8 only) or three-speed Turbo Hydra-matic – optional on V6 models, included with the 260 V8 in sedans and 350 and 403 V8s on all models, and standard on station wagons.
 A sedan was added to the Supreme Brougham line, while the Salon lost its sedan version.
-The Vista Cruiser line nameplate was dropped and became the Cutlass Supreme Cruiser.

 632,742 Cutlasses were built in 1977, the highest production for the model.